USING THE BIRTH CONTROL PATCH

 The birth control patch contains 2 hormones (estrogen and progestin) that are absorbed through the skin (transdermal).
 The patch is worn for one week at a time and at least 3 patches must be worn in a row.
 It prevents pregnancy by stopping the release of an egg (ovulation), thickening the cervical fluid and changing the lining of the uterus.

 How effective is the Patch?

 The patch is a very effective method of birth control.
-It is 93% effective at preventing pregnancy.
-With typical use, 7 out of every 100 people using the patch will get pregnant in one year.
-But, with consistent and correct use, the patch can up to 99% + effective.
+The patch is about 93% effective at preventing pregnancy in typical use, which means that around 7 out of 100 people using it as their only form of birth control will get pregnant in one year.
+With consistent and correct use it can be over 99% effective.

-- Less anemia caused by iron deficiency due to heavy periods.
+- Less anemia/iron deficiency due to heavy periods

 - May protect against osteoporosis and endometriosis.

 - Must remember to change the patch each week